Use this visual editor to add extra fields to your checkout form.

 With our tool, you can also add other fields and customize their format — just click the cog icon next to the field you want to change.

-Open the editor in Control Panel > Settings > Checkout questions > disable “Enable custom checkout questions” option.
+Open the editor in Control Panel > Settings > Checkout questions > disable the “Enable custom checkout questions” option.
 The switch will go from green to gray.
 Save the changes, and after that the checkout form of your shop will not have our extra fields anymore.

 To return the extra fields back to your checkout form, just enable “Enable custom checkout questions” so that it turns green, and save your changes.

-If you have any problems setting up CQ for your store, or if you believe there is a bug in our app, please let us know at email@example.com first.
-Please do not delete your fields in the editor or to uninstall our app before we look into it — otherwise we will lose the necessary information to investigate and fix that bug.
+If you have any problems setting up CQ for your store, or if you believe there is a bug in our app, please let us know at firstname.lastname@example.org first.
+Please do not delete your fields in the editor or uninstall the app before we look into it — otherwise we will lose the necessary information to investigate and fix that bug.
 Just contact us, and we will do our best to fix it as soon as possible.

 In the sad case when you don’t want to use CQ app anymore, you can delete it any moment by going to Settings > Apps, locating our app in the list and uninstalling it.
 Even in case of your dissatisfaction we would appreciate if you drop a line to email@example.com.